Skip to content

 Figure 19: NO VFSM

-The purpose of the NO VFSM is to send internally stored data to the real controlled device as its master (see also Figure 10.
-Objects defined to exchange control information with the real world and its description).
+The purpose of the NO VFSM is to send internally stored data to the real controlled device as its master (see also Figure 10 in Appendix A. Objects defined to exchange control information with the real world and its description).

-The input names are commands from the control system (master) and are used for the state transitions as follow:
+The input names are commands from the control system (master) and are used for the state transitions as follows:

 Input NameDescription